.

 As per most new cars (petrol engines) servicing is scheduled for every 10,000kms or 6 months.
 Price seems to vary little between dealers.
 Minor servicing to performed until 40,000 which is the first major one.
 The price of this service varies from $500- $700.
 I don't know if this is value for money but it is an eye opener.

-For diesel engined Prado's the recommended service interval is a mere 5000kms.
+For diesel engine Prado the recommended service interval is a mere 5000kms.
 I think that's a very short interval and something you should think about before getting the diesel.

 Prado 'special' editions.